adlerhsieh/lake/README.md

 # Lake [![Build Status](https://travis-ci.org/adlerhsieh/lake.svg?branch=master)](https://travis-ci.org/adlerhsieh/lake)

-##### `rake` is fast, but `lake` is faster.
+##### Rake is productive, but we want it faster.

 Lake is a [rake](http://rake.rubyforge.org/)-inspired tool in Crystal-lang for managing you tasks.
 Tasks are automatically built & run through the command line interface.
-It take advantages of the performance of `Crystal` and the utility of `rake `, helping you run recursive tasks in amazing speed.
+It take advantages of the performance of `Crystal` and the utility of `rake`, helping you run recursive tasks in amazing speed.

 ## Features